tombetthauser/watercolor-basics/README.md

 * get what's on sale / cheap
 * open it up, feel the paper
-* small / medium paper is good
+* medium heavy is good enough
+* postcard to printer paper sizes are good
-* trust your gut
-* trial and error
+* trust your gut / trial and error
-* Hot Press (smooth surface)
-* Cold Press (rough surface)
+* hot press means smooth surface
+* cold press means rough surface
+* they're both fine / go with your gut
-* Watercolor Blocks (you use it one sheet at a time, prevents paper warping a little)
+* watercolor blocks you use one sheet at a time
+* prevents paper warping a little
+* old school / fun / unecessary
+* loose sheets are fancier
-* Loose Sheets (this is a super normal way to buy fancy paper, I usually tear it into sections with a ruler rather than scissors to keep a rough natural edge)
+* tear them into sections with ruler to keep nice edge
-* Rag Paper (fancy, 100% cotton, fun but not actually that noticable imo)
+* rag paper means fancy 100% cotton
+* old school / fun / unecessary / unnoticeable
-* Paper Weight (in lbs or gsm usually, 90+ lbs is a good rule of thumb, if it feels thick enough it generally is though)
+* paper weight is in lbs or gsm usually
+* 90+ lbs is a good rule of thumb
+* if it feels thick enough it is

 ## Other Materials

 <!-- Some other stuff I suggest you pick up.
 The blotter paper (or paper towel, ripped pieces of water color paper etc) is important for making pressing against wet sections of your paintings to make negative marks and dry out overly-wet paper. -->

-* squeezable water bottle
+* squeezable water bottle / with plastic nipple thing
-* dixie / condiment cups (for water)
+* dixie / condiment cups for water
-* blotter paper / paper towel / ripped pieces of watercolor paper (for negative marks / drying out overly wet paper)
+* blotter paper / paper towel / ripped pieces of thick paper
+* for negative marks / drying out overly wet paper

 ## Painting

 * paint shapes not lines
-* areas of shadow and light
+* abstract shapes / areas of shadow and light
-* don't worry too much about shape & location of shapes
+* don't fixate on size & location of shapes
 * zoom WAY in on subjects
-* draw a box in pencil
+* draw a box with pencil / ruler to paint in
-* force shapes / objects to fall off edge
+* force shapes / objects to fall off edge / zoom in
 * no un-broken edges
-* use chromatic black (start with dark brown and dark blue)
+* use chromatic black / mix dark brown and dark blue
+* any dark complimentary colors can work
-* dont use color at first (just chromatic black)
+* dont use color at first / just chromatic black
 * don't let yourself think about objects / people / things
+* turn off brain / eyes and hands only
 * just abstract shapes of light and shadow
 * let your palette and paint bricks get dirty
 * dirty watercolors make natural colors
 * clean them with paper towels and water occaisionally
-* add details after all this if desired
+* add details / color after all this if desired
+* erase dried paint by re-wetting / using blotter paper